 They don’t call breast milk “liquid gold” for nothing.
-If you’re fortunate enough to be able to breastfeed your baby, you’ll soon learn after a quick search in your mom groups on social media that there are so many uses for breast milk other than feeding your baby.
-Apparently, this nutrient-packed superfood can also cure other things.
+If you’re fortunate enough to breastfeed your baby, you’ll soon learn after a quick search in your mom groups on social media that there are many uses for breast milk other than feeding your baby.
+This nutrient-packed superfood can also cure other things.
 Some “cures” are according to science, and some are more anecdotal that moms swear have worked for them.

 Potential Breast Milk Cures

 According to the Medela website, “Studies show that breast milk’s powerful immunological properties are effective in the treatment of many skin and soft tissue conditions,” such as:1,2

 - Burns and other superficial skin wounds